hth313/ladybug/doc/reference.rst

 Instruction reference
 *********************

 This chapter goes through the instructions provided by Ladybug.
-Instructions follow the ordinary 4-level stack convention of the HP-41, operations consume arguments and put their result on the stack.

 .. index:: mode; flags, mode; setting, operations; mode related

 Mode related
 ============

-The following instructions control the mode settings.
+The following instructions control mode settings.
 Mode settings are preserved and restored if you switch out of integer mode and then back again.

 Signed mode and zero filling are controlled by flags and are shared between integer and floating point modes.
-If you change such flag in floating point mode, it will affect the behavior in integer node as well.
+If you change such flag in floating point mode, it will affect the behavior in integer mode as well.

 .. index:: integer mode, mode; integer